dmhernandez2525/DRY_Dry/src/docs/review.md

 # Submitting for review

-In this guide, we'll walk through submitting an HSDS: React related update for code review!
+In this guide, we'll walk through submitting an DRY: React related update for code review!

 ## Create a pull request

-An HSDS: React integration update almost always involves a version bump.
+An DRY: React integration update almost always involves a version bump.

 When writing your pull request description, include the areas of effect (AoE) the version bump may change within your application.

-Refer to the [release notes](https://github.com/helpscout/hsds-react/releases) for update details.
+Refer to the [release notes](https://github.com/helpscout/DRY-react/releases) for update details.
 It's also a good idea to link to release version to provide context to code reviewers.

 ## Assigning Reviewers